kijuchihe/hashnode/cly0kscie00070amj57zr5eqh.md

 ## HNG Internship

-As I start my HNG Internship, I'm excited to dive deeper into mobile development.
+As I start my HNG Internship, I'm excited to dive deeper into backend development.
 My goal is to gain hands-on experience, learn from building difficult projects and tasks, and build a portfolio that showcases my skills.
 I aim to become a proficient mobile developer, creating scalable and maintainable applications that delight users.

 The HNG Internship offers the perfect opportunity to learn, collaborate with peers, work on real-world projects and grow (something I am very particular about).